 By uncovering these aspects of ourselves, which had been locked away for various reasons, and which in the long run may have created a feeling of having lost control or a deep dissatisfaction with life itself, we aim to restore a sense of meaning, well-being, and equilibrium.

 Training, qualifications & experience

 I am a fully qualified Jungian psychotherapist and member of the Guild of Analytical Psychologists (G.A.P.) in London.
 My training with G.A.P. included 4 years of theory, a thorough personal analysis, 200 hours of clinical placement in a psychiatric unit in South London and several years of clinical practice under thorough supervision.

 I abide by the code of ethics of G.A.P., which is a member organisation of UK Council for Psychotherapy (UKCP).
-I hold a full membership of UKCP.
+I hold a full membership of UKCP and of IAAP.

 My background includes nearly 10 years working in the area of neuroscience research and completed a PhD from the University of Manchester.